triton-inference-server/server/deploy/aws/README.md

 Triton Server needs a repository of models that it will make available for inferencing.
-For this example you will place the model repository in a Google Cloud Storage bucket.
+For this example you will place the model repository in an AWS S3 Storage bucket.

 ```
-$ gsutil mb gs://triton-inference-server-repository
+$ aws mb s3://triton-inference-server-repository
 ```

-Following the [QuickStart](../../docs/quickstart.md) download the example model repository to your system and copy it into the GCS bucket.
+Following the [QuickStart](../../docs/quickstart.md) download the example model repository to your system and copy it into the AWS S3 bucket.

 ```
-$ gsutil cp -r docs/examples/model_repository gs://triton-inference-server-repository/model_repository
+$ aws cp -r docs/examples/model_repository s3://triton-inference-server-repository/model_repository
 ```

-### GCS Permissions

-Make sure the bucket permissions are set so that the inference server can access the model repository.
-If the bucket is public then no additional changes are needed and you can proceed to "Deploy Prometheus and Grafana" section.

-If bucket premissions need to be set with the GOOGLE_APPLICATION_CREDENTIALS environment variable then perform the following steps:

-* Generate Google service account JSON with proper permissions called *gcp-creds.json*.

-* Create a Kubernetes secret from *gcp-creds.json*:
+### AWS Model Repository
+To load the model from the AWS S3, you need to convert the following AWS credentials in the base64 format and add it to the values.yaml

 ```
-  $ kubectl create configmap gcpcreds --from-literal "project-id=myproject"
-  $ kubectl create secret generic gcpcreds --from-file gcp-creds.json
+echo -n 'REGION' | base64
 ```

-* Modify templates/deployment.yaml to include the
-  GOOGLE_APPLICATION_CREDENTIALS environment variable:

 ```
-    env:
-      - name: GOOGLE_APPLICATION_CREDENTIALS
-        value: /secret/gcp-creds.json
+echo -n 'SECRECT_KEY_ID' | base64
 ```

-* Modify templates/deployment.yaml to mount the secret in a volume at /secret:

 ```
-    volumeMounts:
-      - name: vsecret
-        mountPath: "/secret"
-        readOnly: true
-    ...
-    volumes:
-    - name: vsecret
-      secret:
-        secretName: gcpcreds
+echo -n 'SECRET_ACCESS_KEY' | base64
 ```

 ## Deploy Prometheus and Grafana